k0001/k0001.github.com/articles/opaleye-sot.md

 This is no magic.
-What we are seeing here, for the first time, is an usage of the type-level names we gave to columns: `C::C "id"` uniquely identifies a column named `"id"` in some table at the type-level. `C` is comparable to the `Proxy`-like types `T` and `TC` what we saw before, and it exists for similar reasons and serves related purposes:
+What we are seeing here, for the first time, is an usage of the type-level names we gave to columns: `C::C "id"` uniquely identifies a column named `"id"` in some table at the type-level, and we already knew that we would be using these as sort of references to our columns. `C` is comparable to the `Proxy`-like types `T` and `TC` what we saw before, and it exists for similar reasons and serves related purposes: